davidwych/davidwych.github.io/CV.md

 **Reviewer** for the Journal of Chemical Informatics and Modeling (JCIM) (2022)

-Member of the American Chemical Society (ACS), Biophysical Society (BPS), and American Crystallographic Association (ACA) (since 2019)
+Member of the American Chemical Society (ACS), Biophysical Society (BPS), and American Crystallographic Association (ACA)

 ## COMPUTATIONAL EXPERTISE